- Homosexuality

 However, there are some signs that restrictions on LGBTQ service members may be easing: In 2022, the South Korean Supreme Court overturned the conviction of two soldiers for gay sex, and in 2021, a district court posthumously reinstated a transgender soldier who died by suicide after being dismissed from the army.

-Blood donations by MSMs in South Korea is ambiguous.
+Blood donations by MSMs in South Korea is legal.

 Conversion therapy in South Korea is not banned.